 An industrial process and controlled costs for economic architecture

 The computerised design of the structure makes it possible to address all specific points with great reliability even before the start of work on site.
-So, the sections are prefabricated and delivered to site with an assembly drawing.
-Due to the lightness of the components and the simplicity of assembly, operations are performed manually - a large hoist is not required - by a small number of workers - up to five in the case of this house - in a very short time.
+As such, the sections are prefabricated and delivered to site with an assembly drawing.
+Due to the lightness of the components and the simplicity of assembly, operations are performed manually - a large hoist is not required - by a small number of workers (up to five in the case of this house) in a very short time.
 In the eight months of construction, less than one month was required to carry out the complete assembly of the structure.

 Text: Eve Jouannais

 - August 2009